The Director General of Czech Radio and the Manager of the Academy of Classical Music have published the following

 a) they have settled all copyright and associated rights associated with the creation, recording and subsequent use of the recorded artistic performances of the musical works by the competitors and their co-performers for the purpose of producing the recordings and entering the competition and that they have done so at their own expense.
 The rights of the performing artist will furthermore be unlimited in their territorial and temporal scope and quantity so that the competition promoter can apply them in the form set out in the Competition Conditions, especially in the form of terrestrial and digital broadcasting;

-b) they are the exclusive bearer of the rights of the audio recordings’ creator with regard to the competition recordings and that, in association with their registration in the competition, they provide the promoter with their consent to use said rights unlimitedly for the purposes of the competition in accordance with the competition rules and that they will settle any eventual claims of third parties based on the provision of any untruthful information by the creator of the recording and/or on the unauthorised provision of consent to the promoter in a correct and timely manner.
+b) they are the exclusive bearer of the rights of the audio recordings’ creator with regard to the competition recordings and that, in association with their registration in the competition, they provide the promoter with their consent to use said rights unlimitedly for the purposes of the competition in accordance with the competition rules and that they will settle any eventual claims of third parties based on the provision of any untruthful information by the creator of the recording and/or on the unauthorized provision of consent to the promoter in a correct and timely manner.

-Article 7: The temporary provisions
+Article 7: The closing provisions

 Mgr.
 René Zavoral